AnthonissenBert/Notes/DND/Ward/Factions/The Decoy.md

 ...
 #### Goals and Ambitions
-Work together with every kingdom to help kkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkk
+Work together with every kingdom in the realm root out crime
 #### Methods and Strategies

 ...